Local police participate in prescription drug take back day

 The Drug Enforcement Administration will host its 30th National Prescription Drug Take Back Day on Saturday, April 25.
-The biannual event offers free, anonymous disposal of unneeded medications at more than 4,200 local drop-off locations nationwide — including the Shelby Township Police Department.
+The biannual event offers free, anonymous disposal of unneeded medications at more than 4,200 local drop-off locations nationwide — including the Rochester Police Department, and the Oakland County Sheriff’s Office’s Rochester Hills and Oakland Township substations.

 Families can help prevent prescription drug misuse and reduce the potential for accidental poisonings by getting rid of unnecessary medications in their homes.